-There are 35 proposed car parking spaces including three disabled bays.
-The size and layout of the car parking spaces is considered to be acceptable by HCC as Highway Authority and in accordance with Roads in Hertfordshire and MfS.
+There are 32 proposed car parking spaces and 45 parking spaces for other assorted industrial vehicles.
+The size and layout of the car parking spaces is considered to be acceptable by HCC as Highway Authority and in accordance with Roads in Hertfordshire: Highway Design Guide and MfS.
 TRDC is the parking authority and therefore would ultimately need to be satisfied with the level of proposed parking.